Migrant caravan: Through the turnstiles is America.

 The caravan is both a humanitarian and an activist mission, as organizers created the event to draw greater attention to the migrants' plight.

-Earlier, the migrants marched from Friendship Park in Tijuana, Mexico to the San Ysidro port of entry.
-They stood on the Mexican side; on the other side lay San Diego, California.
+Earlier, the migrants marched from Friendship Park in Tijuana to the San Ysidro, California, port of entry.
+They stood on the Mexican side; on the other side is San Diego.
 It was the final leg for some in the caravan of hundreds of migrants, which had reached Tijuana on Tuesday.

 The migrants are congregating on a bridge leading to the US border while waiting to be processed by American officials.
 A US Customs and Border Protection spokesman says they do not have the capacity to process asylum claims at the moment and it's not clear when they'll have the space to accept them.
 They'll have to wait on the Mexican side until their claims can be heard.